plazi/gg2rdf/README.md

     # (Repository name with owner.
 For example, plazi/treatments-rdf)
     destination-repo: ""

-    # Deploay key to be passed as `ssh-key` to actions/checkout@v2 for the destination-repo
+    # Deploy key to be passed as `ssh-key` to actions/checkout@v2 for the destination-repo
     deploy-key: ""
 ```